California Residence Requirements

 In accordance with Assembly Bill 540, any student, other than a nonimmigrant alien, who meets all of the following requirements, shall be exempt from paying nonresident tuition at the California Community Colleges:

 - An alien student who is without lawful immigration status must file an affidavit with the college stating that he or she has filed an application to legalize his/her immigration status, or will file an application as soon as he/she is eligible to do so.
 You may obtain the required form, “Student Affidavit for Exemption from Nonresident Tuition” from the Admissions Office.
+This form must be submitted with the AB540 Exemption Application.

 - Students who are nonimmigrant (for example, F or B visas, etc.) are not eligible for this exemption.